-I recently met a young woman reveling in her role as first-time parent.
-While speaking to her, she mentioned she’s the first of her group of friends to have a child and, because of that, was concerned about how much information to share on social media regarding her new life and new baby.
+I recently met a young woman reveling in her role as a first-time parent.
+She mentioned she’s the first of her group of friends to have a child and, because of that, was concerned about how much information to share on social media regarding her new life and new baby.

-- Do not post delivery photos or videos.
+- Do not post photos or videos of the delivery.
 This is a big one!
 While I agree that childbirth is an amazing process, it’s not something to be shared on social media.
-Not many people are excited to see photos of your princess before she’s been cleaned and wrapped in that ubiquitous hospital blanket, or, even worst, your baby-making parts.
+Not many people are excited to see photos of your princess before she’s been cleaned and wrapped in that ubiquitous hospital blanket, or, even worse, your baby-making parts.

 - Don’t post hourly updates of your child.
-Try to limit your photographs to the “best of the best.”
 I know this will be hard since we’ve already established yours is the most perfect baby in the history of perfect babies.
-But please try.
-Stick to the milestones.
-Social media is the best way to share your baby’s firsts – first steps, first tooth, first day of school.
-These are certainly photos your friends will want to see.
+But please try to avoid multiple posts per day.

 - Remember to create some balance.
 Parenting is overwhelming and all encompassing, but you had interests before the baby.
 Along with baby info, comment or post about other non-baby-related news.